psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 think about, and work towards more equity and inclusion in this space in the future.

 We are glad to receive positive feedback and compliments about our project and podcast series from the community members at PyCon US.
 Your support is what drives us and the community forward.
-Please also look forward to our next episode.
+Please subscribe and stay tuned for our next episode.

 {{<twitter user="NIDeveloper" id="1794305541835202984">}}